 This information was correct at the time of publication.

+As part of your degree, you'll have the opportunity to complete two work placements (core module in stage 2; and option in stage 3).
+The placement is chosen by yourself and should relate to the specific route you have chosen in Stage 2.
 Previous students' placements have been with organisations such as local hospices, residential care homes, disability support, schools, mental health services, drug and alcohol services, the North of England Refugee Service, and Age UK.

 We encourage our students to actively seek out CV-enhancing employment/volunteering opportunities with local organisations throughout their degree.
 Many of these relationships are formed through students completing placements and continuing to work with organisations after graduation.